-Health coaching isn’t one size fits all.
+Prescription for Wellness health coaching isn’t one size fits all.
 Some people opt for structured programs that focus on a specific behavior change, while others customize an approach based on areas of interest and personal goals.

 No matter your learning style, there is something for you.
 Health coaching programs come over the phone, on mobile apps, in workbooks, and in group settings.
 You can decide which style best fits your lifestyle—or opt for a combination of a few of them.
 Your coach will discuss your options with you to help you decide what will work best given your goals.